Matariki 2023: Seven ways to celebrate this weekend

 Matariki refers to the cluster of stars that rise in the middle of winter, known in other cultures as the Pleiades.
 Iwi across the country celebrate the beginning of a new year at different times and in different ways.

-It’s a time to gather for food and celebrations, to honour those we have lost over the past year, and to make future plans.
-In 2023, New Zealand is set to celebrate a public holiday for the second time in honour of Matariki, this year on Friday July 14.
+It’s a time to gather for food and celebrations, to honour those lost over the past year, and to make plans.
+In 2023, New Zealand is today celebrating a public holiday for the second time in honour of Matariki.

 Throughout the month, countless celebrations and workshops are being held across the country - and here are just a few things to do to celebrate, from festivals, to food, to family-friendly events.